timeWaffle/Q3A-patched/README.md

 ### UPGRADE INSTRUCTIONS:

 ### BFG Edition Upgrade:
-1. Copy pak8a.pk3 and pak9.pk3, add to your existing Quake 3 Arena installation \baseq3 folder:
+1. Copy pak8a.pk3, pak9.pk3, and all of the 'zzzz-' Custom Models, and add to your existing Quake 3 Arena installation /baseq3 folder:

 2. Your installation directory may vary depending on platform.
 + Windows: `C:\Program Files\Quake 3 Arena\baseq3\.`